Torture in a tin: Viva! foie-gras fact sheet

 Viva!'s Campiagn for a Foie-gras Free Britain

 In 2004, Viva!USA was instrumental in getting a bill passed that banned the force feeding of ducks and geese in the production of foie-gras in California.
-The bill also bans the sale of the product when made from force-fed birds, both provisions taking effect in the State in the year 2012.
+The bill also banned the sale of the product when made from force-fed birds, both provisions taking effect in the State in the year 2012.
+This ban was repealed in 2015, but this decision is being challenged and it could be reimplemented at any time.

-Viva! has printed over half a million leaflets to raise awareness on the cruelty of foie-gras production in the past seven years.
+Viva! has printed nearly a million leaflets to raise awareness on the cruelty of foie-gras production in the past seven years.
 Viva!'s UK campaign has persuaded supermarket chain Lidl and wholesalers Makro to stop selling foie-gras in all of their stores in the UK.
 Through targeted media and peaceful demonstrations, campaigning by Viva! and other organisations also saw House of Fraser and Harvey Nichols both drop this cruel product, as well as many independent hotels, restaurants and delicatessens.
-In 2011, Viva! persuaded Thomson Cruises to remove foie-gras and in 2012 campaigned against its use on BBC cookery shows.
+In 2011, Viva! persuaded Thomson Cruises to remove foie-gras and in 2012 campaigned against its use on BBC cookery shows and Channel 4's Come Dine with Me.
 In 2013, Viva! and L214’s investigation into footage of producers who were, at the time, supplying Gordon Ramsay’s foie-gras for his British restaurants made national front pages in the UK and across Europe.
+Fellow chef, Heston Blumenthal, removed foie-gras from all his menus after campaigning by Viva! in April 2015.
 Viva! also scored its biggest success to date by persuading Amazon – the world’s largest online retailer – to delist foie-gras on its UK marketplace.